Island Falls, Saskatchewan: The settlement of Island Falls

 From 1929 to 1967, Island Falls was also the name of the small, remote settlement of about two hundred people located on the island near the power plant.
 Called "The Camp" by its residents, it was home to the families of operators, electricians, machinists, administrators, labourers, and men of many other skills employed by the Churchill River Power Company.

 The original buildings dating from 1929 were made from locally sawn spruce and pine trees.
 They were distinctively clad with vertical, bark-covered slabs on the walls, roofed with black tarpaper, insulated with sawdust, fully plumbed, and electrically heated.
 During the 1940s, the old dwellings were replaced by second-generation houses.
 These fully modern houses, including utilities, were provided free to employees.

 Winters being long and cold, the community had facilities necessary for self-sufficiency, including a two-room school, gymnasium, cinema, curling rink, and hockey arena.
 A "Community Club" was generously supported by the company, so residents were regularly treated to movies and social gatherings.
-Special days such as Christmas and Dominion Day (now Canada Day) were important celebrations.
+Special days such as Christmas and Dominion Day were important celebrations.
 Summers days were warm and long.
 Most people spent considerable time out-of-doors and made good use of the community boathouse.
 Many families had summer cottages along the river, some of which are still in use.

 Transportation

 Provisions such as canned and frozen foods were available at a company commissary, while fresh food was flown in by airplane.
-The Community had always been serviced by air, but ‘freeze-up’ of the river in the fall and ‘break-up’ of the ice in spring prevented aircraft from landing for weeks at a time.
+The Community had always been serviced by air, but 'freeze-up' of the river in the fall and 'break-up' of the ice in spring prevented aircraft from landing for weeks at a time.
 Surface transportation was essential, therefore the original route from the construction period was maintained.
 This route consisted of a series of lakes on which canoes and larger boats were moored.
 On the portages between the lakes, old vehicles were stationed.
 Passengers and freight could move to or from Flin Flon in about a day.
 The "lakes and portages" route continued to be used regularly into the 1950s.

 Linn tractor trains continued to be used for transporting heavy supplies in winter over the frozen lakes, but in the 1940s much faster Bombardier snowmobiles began to carry mail and passengers.
 By the 1950s, many families had purchased older-style automobiles and were able to travel independently to Flin Flon for visiting, shopping and recreation.
-In 1967, a permanent road to Flin Flon via Pelican Narrows and the Hansen Lake Road was completed.
+In 1967, a permanent road to Flin Flon via Pelican Narrows and the Hanson Lake Road was completed.
 Ironically, the community of Island Falls closed down that year.